Learning New Tasks from a Few Examples with Soft-Label Prototypes: Approach: few-shot learning with Soft-Label Prototypes (SLPs)

+We use cross entropy loss which gives a measure of the difference between the true and predicted labels.
+We initialise the weights of $g_1(x)$ and $g_2(x)$ using a uniform Xavier initialisation \cite{xavier-dist} and use warmup steps to adjust the learning rate.
+Epochs vary based on the number of classes in the classifier head (between 15 and 25; see datasets used in Section \ref{datasets}): preliminary experiments on the development data show that more epochs are needed when a higher number of classes lie along a line.

-\subsection{Classification with Soft-Label Prototypes}
+\subsection{Classification with soft-label prototypes}

-We use k prototypes to classify a point using a modified version of k-Nearest Neighbours called Soft-Label Prototype k-Nearest Neighbors (SLP) \cite{ilia-1}.
-Given $M$ soft-label prototypes which represent the input distribution of $N$ classes, we define to be the set of prototypes used in training where $X_i$ is the location of the $i^{th}$ prototype in the input feature space and $Y_i$ is a matrix of size $[N\times1]$ denoting the soft label.
-We suppose that the location of the point we want to classify is $x$.
-We calculate the distances from each prototype to $x$ and denote them by the set We then sort $S$ in ascending order of distances using $D$.
-Finally, we weigh the probability distribution of the $i^{th}$ nearest prototype inversely by it's distance from the point and obtain $x$ is then assigned to the class where $Y^*_j$ is the j\textsuperscript{th} element of $Y^*$.
-The decision boundaries are described diagrammatically in Figure \ref{fig:classifications}.
+Given $M$ soft-label prototypes representing the input distribution of $N$ classes, we define $S = (\vec{X_1}, Y_1), ...,(\vec{X_M}, Y_M)$ to be our set of prototypes, where $\vec{X_i}$ is the location of the $i^{th}$ prototype in the input feature space and $Y_i$ is a matrix of dimension $[N\times1]$ denoting the soft labels.
+Given a test datapoint $\vec{x}$, we calculate the Euclidean distances ${D} = {(\vec{X_i},\vec{x})}_{i=1,2...M}$ from each prototype to $\vec{x}$.
+We then sort $S$ in ascending order of distances using ${D}$, weigh the probability distribution of the $i^{th}$ nearest prototype inversely by its distance to $\vec{x}$, and select the line containing the closest prototype to get $Y^*$ \cite{ilia-3}:

+As we consider the two nearest neighbours / prototypes, we set $k$ to $2$. $\vec{x}$ is then assigned the class $C^{SLP}(\vec{x}) = \underset{j}{\mathrm{argmax}}Y^*_j$ where $Y^*_j$ is the j\textsuperscript{th} element of $Y^*$.
+In other words, we sum over the k-nearest soft-label prototypes (i.e., vectors) to $\vec{x}$, and weigh each prototype inversely proportional to its distance from $\vec{x}$. $\vec{x}$ is then assigned the class with the largest value in the resulting vector (see Appendix \ref{appendix:slp} for a toy classification example).